Rents to go high for South Mumbai pugree residents

-The draft housing policy proposes to amend the Maharashtra Rent Control Act 1999 for old South Mumbai buildings that are under the pugree system; tenant associations claim that this move will affect nearly 25 lakh people
+The draft housing policy proposes to amend the Maharashtra Rent Control Act 1999 for old South Mumbai buildings under the pugree system; tenant associations claim it will affect nearly 25 lakh people

 There's bad news for tenants residing in South Mumbai’s old buildings under the pugree system — where a tenant is not the sole owner of a flat and a part of the flat belongs to the landlord — as the draft housing policy is likely to change.